-Coming soon!
-March 6th to June 3rd of this year, flowers, topiaries, international food and drink, nature exhibits, and more return to Epcot.
-Each year, spring brings an expanded “Must Do” list at Walt Disney World, and if you haven’t done your research it is easy to miss out on the best of that slate.
-Luckily, we’ve compiled expert tips for Epcot International Flower and Garden Festival for first-timers just like you.
+Every spring, flowers, topiaries, international food and drink, nature exhibits, and more return to Epcot.
+Each year, spring brings an expanded “Must Do” list at Walt Disney World.
+However, if you haven’t done your research it is easy to miss out on the best of that slate.
+Luckily, we’ve compiled expert tips for Epcot International Flower and Garden Festival.
+Specially compiled for first-timers just like you.
 (And for the pros looking to get up-to-date with this year’s offerings!).

 Expert Tips for Epcot International Flower and Garden Festival First-Timers